-This week marks our final instalment in our End of the Year blog post series.
+This week, we are talking about End of the Year teacher reflections, which marks our final installment in our End of the Year blog post series.

 Some of the most important things we can do as educators are to help students learn to reflect on their new learnings and experiences.
 I try to work reflection into various assignments throughout the year, as well as a major push during the last month of school.

 As teachers, we also need to take the time to really reflect on our year and think about what we need to Stop, Start, and Continue for the following year.
 When we evaluate our current teaching practices and ideas, we make room for professional growth and seek out development opportunities.
 End of the year teacher reflections should be done before summer break begins because, after a summer of rest and relaxation, all of those challenges we had during the school year seem to get forgotten.

 I created this one-page teacher reflections graphic organizer to help teachers dig into reflecting on their teaching practices.

 When I sat down to write this blog post, I used the Stop, Start, and Continue graphic organizer to help me organize my reflective thoughts.